frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 For example,

-    # merge(0 demo with same suffixes on 'lkey' and 'rkey'
+    # merge() demo with same suffixes on 'lkey' and 'rkey'
     fd_df1.merge(fd_df2, left_on = 'lkey', right_on = 'rkey', suffixes = ('_test', '_test')).show()

 Output